 HOW TO BE SAFE IN A FLOOD, STORM OR HEATWAVE

-The City of Port Port Phillip has prepared this excellent guide “Being Safe During Storms, Floods and Heatwaves“.
-The information on the page, and the links, can be easily be printed from this 10 page PDF version of all the information.
+The City of Port Port Phillip has prepared an excellent guide called “Being Safe During Storms, Floods and Heatwaves“.
 Our neighbouring suburb to the south, Bayside, has published this list of actions you can take.

 DOES THE RED CROSS PROVIDE HELP?

 Yes, the Red Cross provides a 26 page guide that you can print.
 The guide is for anyone wanting to support their community to prepare for and adapt to the impacts of climate change, whether they be individuals, a self-organised community group, local council or community service provider.

 The guide was prepared within a South Australian context.
 While some of the information and resources relate to South Australia, the process is applicable more broadly.
 It has been developed through community consultation in the Yorke and Mid North and Eyre Peninsula regions of South Australia, and a comprehensive review of best practice for engaging with communities on climate change adaptation.

 Climate-Ready Communities A guide to getting started

 IS YOUR HOME IN A FLOOD PRONE AREA?

 The Victoria State Emergency Service has published floodmaps for all Victorian regional and metropolitan areas.Below are links to the floodmaps for Port Phillip, surrounding suburbs, and places that are particularly flood prone like Elwood, Balaclava, St Kilda and South Melbourne.